rht-labs/enablement-docs/facilitation/00-setup/README.md

     * Henrik Kniberg Skateboard Picture
     * The Agile Manifesto Values and Principles
     * What DevOps is Not
+    * The Agile Principles cartoon from Knowledge Train
 * Some spare adapters for overseas' participants to connect laptops to power
 * Bluetac
 * A1 Sticky Chart Paper